MicrosoftDocs/fabric-docs/docs/data-factory/cicd-pipelines.md

 - **Workspace variables**: CI/CD doesn't currently support workspace variables.
 - **Git Integration limited support**: Currently, Fabric only supports Git integration with Azure DevOps and GitHub.
 Azure DevOps Git integration is recommended as GitHub Git integration has more limitations.
-- **pipeline activities with OAuth connectors**: For MS Teams and Outlook connectors, when deploying to a higher environment, users must manually open each pipeline and sign into each activity, which is a limitation currently.
+- **Pipeline activities with OAuth connectors**: For MS Teams and Outlook connectors, when deploying to a higher environment, users must manually open each pipeline and sign into each activity, which is a limitation currently.
-- **pipelines invoking dataflows**: When a pipeline that invokes a dataflow is promoted, it will still reference the dataflow in the previous workspace, which is incorrect.
+- **Pipelines invoking dataflows**: When a pipeline that invokes a dataflow is promoted, it will still reference the dataflow in the previous workspace, which is incorrect.
 This behavior occurs because dataflows are not currently supported in deployment pipelines.

 ## Related content